omerfarukozturk/SOLID-Principles/README.md

 # SOLID-Principles

+SOLID is one of the most popular sets of design principles in object-oriented software development.
+It’s a mnemonic acronym for the following five design principles:

+- **S**ingle Responsibility Principle

+- **O**pen/Closed Principle

+- **L**iskov Substitution Principle

+- **I**nterface Segregation Principle

+- **D**ependency Inversion

-A Swift Playground project that have code snippets which shows how applying SOLID principles effects code.
+This is a a Swift Playground project that has code snippets which show how applying SOLID principles effects code design.

 For each principle, there are two files in Sources folder;